Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 The notation $\boldsymbol{1}_p$ stands for the $p\times 1$ vector $(1, \dots, 1)'$.
 The objection is equivalent to minimizing $\beta' X'X \beta - 2Y'X\beta$.

-Here are two candidate solutions currently, a SciPy solution and a CVXOPT solution.
+Here are two candidate solutions for Python currently, a SciPy solution and a CVXOPT solution.
+On top of these, packages like [CVXPY](https://www.cvxpy.org/) for Python and **[oj!
+Algorithms](https://www.ojalgo.org/) for Java** ([QuadraticSolver](http://ojalgo.org/generated/org/ojalgo/optimisation/quadratic/QuadraticSolver.html)).

+> oj!
+Algorithms – ojAlgo – is Open Source Java code to do mathematics, linear algebra and optimisation.
+It's what you need for data science, machine learning and scientific computing.
+>
+>Optimisation (mathematical programming) tools including LP, QP and MIP solvers – again this is pure Java with zero dependencies.

 Side note: The vector $\beta$ can be viewed as a probability distribution over $p$ column vectors of $X$, and thus $X\beta$ is simply the expectation of the underlying random vector.
 This fact is not leveraged in the following post.